TobiasTheViking/dropboxannex/README.md

 This should make a ~/dropboxannex folder

 # Setup
-Run the program once to make an empty config file
+Run the program once to set it up.

     cd ~/dropboxannex; python2 dropboxannex.py

-Edit the dropboxannex.conf file.
-Add your dropbox.co.nz username, password and folder name.

 # Commands for gitannex: